RaquelPinho/GENEscraping/README.md

 coordinates, on the fasta files to make it suitable for use in the design of rhAmpSeq panel primer design.
-The web scraping functions use [RSelenium](https://github.com/ropensci/RSelenium) to connect to web drivers and retrive web sites information. **WARNING** It will use and open automatically the internet browser chosen.
+The web scraping functions use [RSelenium](https://github.com/ropensci/RSelenium) to connect to web drivers and retrive web sites information. **WARNING!** It will use and open automatically the internet browser chosen.

 ## Installation